-How to Downgrade from iOS 15 to iOS 14
+How to Downgrade from iOS 15.1 to iOS 15.0.2

 - Open iTunes and Click on the iPhone icon.

 This is how this process works if you are still on macOS Mojave.
-If you’ve already upgraded to macOS Catalina or macOS Big Sur, you will need to start this process in Finder.
+If you’ve already upgraded to macOS Monterey, macOS Catalina or macOS Big Sur, you will need to start this process in Finder.
 Instead of opening iTunes, open Finder and click on your iPhone in the left side.

 - Click on the Restore iPhone button using a special click.
 On a Mac, hold alt/option when you click.
 On PC, hold Shift when you click.

-- In the window that opens, find the iOS 14.8 or iOS 14.7.1 file you just downloaded and click on it and then click open.
+- In the window that opens, find the iOS 15.0.2 file you just downloaded and click on it and then click open.

 - Choose to erase and restore your iPhone.
 Click Restore to begin this process

 - While you wait the iPhone will restart multiple times.
-When it is finished you will be back on iOS 14.8 or iOS 14.7.1.
+When it is finished you will be back on iOS 15.0.2.

 This process takes a little while to complete.
-When it does, you can start fresh or restore a backup made on iOS 14.8 or iOS 14.7.1.
+When it does, you can start fresh or restore a backup made on iOS 15.0.2.
 Most people will want to install a backup.

 This article may contain affiliate links.
 Click here for more details.